MelTobias/DATA3402-Final/README.md

 ## Overview

-Definition of the task/challenge:
 The goal is to classify mushrooms as edible or poisonous based solely on physical characteristics.
 The dataset contains only categorical features, making this a good test of models that can handle non-numeric input effectively.

-Approach:
 This project frames the problem as a binary classification task.
 The data was cleaned and label encoded, and two models were explored.
 * Random Forest
 * K-Nearest Neighbors

-Performance summary:
 The best-performing model was Random Forest, which achieved a perfect score, which was common to others who worked with this dataset.
 The classification report and confusion matrix confirm strong performance across both classes.

 ## Summary of Work Done